msnsports-31000/metro-app-screenshots/README.txt

-3.A full-featured BitTorrent client for Windows Store 4.Rich customization and personalization capabilities 5.Files continue to download in the snapped mode Verizon Connection Manager:
+3.A full-featured BitTorrent client for Windows Store 4.Rich customization and personalization capabilities 5.Files continue to download in the snapped mode
+VAIO Care:
+1.About Your VAIO
+2.Introduction to VAIO Care
+3.User Guide
+4.System Information
+Verizon Connection Manager:
 1.Home screen
 2.Device information